 The investments in private companies that are not listed on a stock exchange are measured using the adjusted net asset method.
 This method estimates the fair values of the underlying net assets and liabilities of the private companies and considers adjustments for characteristics such as a minority marketability discount and control block premiums.
-The changes in fair value of each private company are included in Fair value change in investments in the statement of comprehensive income.
+The changes in fair value of each private company are included in Other net fair value changes in investments in the statement of comprehensive income.